Combinatorial theorems in sparse random sets: The set of basic anti-uniform functions has few extreme points

 We shall need the following piece of notation to do this.
-Suppose that the elements of the set $X$ are ordered as $x_1, \cdots, x_n$ say.
+Suppose that the elements of the set $X$ are ordered in some arbitrary way as $x_1, \cdots, x_n$, say.
 Then, given a subset $V=\{x_{j_1}, \dots, x_{j_l}\}$ of $X$ and an integer $a$ between $0$ and $n-1$, we define the set $V + a$ to be the set formed by translating the indices by $a$.
 That is, $V + a = \{x_{j_1 + a}, \dots, x_{j_l + a}\}$ where the sums are taken modulo $n$.
 (This ``translation" operation has no mathematical significance: it just turns out to be a convenient way of defining a small collection of sets.)

 Let us write $\nu+a$ for the characteristic measure of $V+a$.
 Write $g_{\nu+ a}$ for the function given by $\frac{|X|}{|V|} g(x)$ if $x \in V + a$ and $0$ otherwise.
 A proof almost identical to that of Lemma \ref{averagerestrict} implies that $g=\E_a g_{\nu+a}$ for any function $g$, and in particular for any function $g$ such that $0 \leq g \leq 1$.
-From this and Lemma \ref{averagerestrict} itself it follows that if $(W_1,\dots,W_j)$ are any subsets of $X$, and $\omega_i$ is the characteristic measure of $W_i$, then
+From this and Lemma \ref{averagerestrict} itself it follows that if $(W_1,\dots,W_{j-1})$ are any subsets of $X$, and $\omega_i$ is the characteristic measure of $W_i$, then

 where for $h>j$ the set $V_h$ is distributed as $(U_{i_h})_{q/p}$.
-There is one practical caveat, in that this identity holds when $\nu$ is a characteristic measure, but it is more natural for us to deal with associated measures.
-However, if we assume that $V$ was chosen with probability $q$ and $|V| = (1+o(1)) q |X|$, then the distinction vanishes and the identity above holds (up to a $o(1)$ term) with associated measures rather than characteristic ones
+There is one practical caveat, in that this identity holds when $\omega_1, \dots, \omega_{j-1}$ are characteristic measures, but it is more natural for us to deal with associated measures.
+However, if we assume that $W_1, \dots, W_{j-1}$ were chosen with probability $q$ and $|W_i| = (1+o(1)) q |X|$, then the distinction vanishes and the identity above holds (up to a $o(1)$ term) with associated measures rather than characteristic ones.

-This observation is encouraging, because it represents the convolution $*_j(g,\dots,g,f_{i_{j+1}},\dots,f_{i_k})$ as an average of convolutions from a small class of functions.
+This observation is encouraging, because it represents the convolution $*_j(g,\dots,g,f_{j+1},\dots,f_{k})$ as an average of convolutions from a small class of functions.
 However, it certainly does not solve our problems completely, since we need a statement about \textit{capped} convolutions.
-Of course, it would be very surprising if it did solve our problems, since so far we have not said anything about the size of $q$ and the sets $W_1,\dots,W_j$.
+Of course, it would be very surprising if it did solve our problems, since so far we have not said anything about the size of $q$ and the sets $W_1,\dots,W_{j-1}$.
 In order to transfer the trivial observation above from convolutions to capped convolutions, we shall need $q$ to be sufficiently large and the $W_i$ to be ``sufficiently random".